 McFarland to order the issue or to subscribe to the journal.

 Update.
-Issue is now available on Nook and Kindle
+Issue is now available on Nook, Kindle, and Google Play

 Introduction: Re-Evaluating Patricia Highsmith

 Conformity and Singularity in Patricia Highsmith’s Early Novels

 This essay explores Highsmith’s critique of the American suburbs in the